netinvent/npbackup/README.md

 We also compile our linux target on RHEL 7 in order to be compatible with reasonably old distributions (>= glibc 2.17).

 arm and arm64 builds are compiled on Debian stretch for use with glibc > 2.24.
-Additionnaly, arm builds are compiled without GUI support since they're supposed to fit on smaller devices like NAS / Raspberries.

 On most Linux distributions, you might get your glibc version by running `find /usr -name "libc.so.6" -exec "{}" \;`